Roms-lab/Byte-Bypass/README.md

 # Version 1.4
 Fixed Error handling and added color to the Error type.

-## Building From Source
-Clone repository.
-Use GCC to compile and run the built exe.

-### Platforms
+# Platforms
 Windows 10/11 ✅
 Linux ❌ (Coming Soon)
 Mac OS ❌ (Coming Soon)
 ARM Linux ❌
 ARM Windows ⚠️ (Untested)

+## Building From Source
+Clone repository.
+Use GCC to compile and run the built exe.